The "Blue Night" Art Competition 2019Deutsche Version

 Expenses for overnight stays and travel for the artist (and possibly any assistants) must be included in the implementation budget and in the overall budget.
 (The City of Nuremberg does not reimburse travel expenses and overnight expenses for third parties who are not actively involved in the project).
 The number of assistants requested by the artist must be justified and must be discussed with the project director and also taken into consideration in the project budget.

-The number of assistants – after being agreed by the organisers – may not be increased at the artist’s discretion.
+The number of assistants – after being agreed by the organisers – may not be increased.